-A digital camera is a hardware device that takes pictures like a regular camera, but stores the image as data instead of printing it to film.
+A digital camera is a hardware device that takes photographs and stores the image as data on a memory card.
+Unlike an analog camera, which exposes film chemicals to light, a digital camera uses digital optical components to register the intensity and color of light, and converts it into pixel data.
 Many digital cameras are capable of recording video in addition to taking photos.
-The picture is of a Casio QV-R62 with 6.0 Megapixel resolution, an example of a typical digital camera.
+The picture is of a Lumix digital camera from Panasonic.

-What are the advantages to using a digital camera?
+What are the advantages of using a digital camera?

-Below are key advantages that make digital cameras a popular choice when compared to film cameras.
+Below are key advantages that make digital cameras a popular choice compared to film cameras.

-The rear-mounted LCD screen on a digital camera allows users to see their photos and videos immediately after they have been taken, rather than a standard camera whose film needs to be developed.
-This screen can also make it easier to frame your pictures.
+The rear-mounted LCD screen on a digital camera allows users to see their photos and videos immediately after they are taken.
+The LCD screen can also make it easier to frame your pictures.

-Digital camera pictures can be developed just like on a standard camera, but you can pick and choose which pictures to develop instead of having to do the whole roll of film.
+Digital camera pictures can be developed like a standard film camera, but you can pick which pictures to develop instead of developing the whole roll of film.